Argetlam84/Fraud_detection/README.md

 -	Proposed and applied strategies such as imputation or exclusion to handle missing data.
 -	Ensured the privacy of sensitive information by hashing the SSN attribute using the SHA256 algorithm, making it irreversible.
 -	Data Integration: Combined necessary columns and tables to create a cohesive and usable dataset.
 -	SQL Queries: After the datasets were loaded into SQL, they were merged, and each variable was examined individually.
 Queries were executed using conditional expressions to detect inconsistencies between specific columns.
-General KPI values were identified using SQL queries.
-After data retrieval, table merging, and data analysis operations, they were used both in the machine learning process and integrated with Tableau.
+General KPI values were identified using SQL queries.After data retrieval, table merging, and data analysis operations, they were used both in the machine learning process and integrated with Tableau.
 -	Imbalanced Dataset Identification: Uneven data distribution was observed and flagged for resolution during the modeling phase.

 3. Data Analysis